 Desktop Notifications provide excellent visual alerting, even if the webchat client's browser is minimized or buried in the background underneath many other application windows.
 Chrome has built-in support for desktop notifications, and there is an extension called Tab Notifier that will do the trick in Firefox.
-Search for Tab Notifier in the Firefox Add Ons Manager (Tools menu->Add Ons->Search).
+Search for Tab Notifier in the Firefox Add Ons Manager (Tools menu->Add Ons->Search) or get it directly here.
 Desktop notifications are enabled in the webchat client's Actions menu.

 Sound alerts: New message sound alerts are available in all tested desktop web browsers.
 Internet Explorer versions 7 and 8 require a Flash plugin.
 Chrome, Firefox, and IE9 will play the sound alert either with or without Flash since they can use the Ogg Vorbis sound file that is also provided.
 The patron's first message results in a sound alert that loops for all receiving librarians until the chat is answered by someone.
 Subsequent messages from the patron result in one sound alert per message.